 Scoring Settings: specify the number of points for each statistical category and position.

 Positions: specify which positions of players to display.

 Only sleepers (max per position): specify how many sleepers at each position to display.
-Sleepers were selected as the players with the greatest risk who had a ceiling > 80 and where (ceiling – points)/points * 100 > 10.
-In other words, sleepers are players with a high degree of uncertainty and high ceiling.
+Sleepers were selected as the players with the greatest uncertainty risk who had a ceiling > 80 and a low position rank (ranked lower than 80% of the VOR baseline for each position, except for Kickers and DST, for whom the player’s position rank is lower than 8).
+In other words, sleepers are players with a high degree of uncertainty, high ceiling, and low position rank.